Who is most commonly credited with creating the first widely reco... | Study Prep in Pearson+

 Multiple Choice

-Who is most commonly credited with creating the first widely recognized periodic table (1869) by arranging elements according to recurring chemical properties?
+Who is most commonly credited with creating the first widely recognized periodic table of elements based on recurring (periodic) properties?

 A